crufter/minima/README.md

 n is 6
 n is 6
 n is 6
-n is 6
-n is 6
-n is 6
-n is 6
-n is 6
 ```

 One can use the ";" as a shorthand for a newline with same indentation: